-On April 14, the Los Angeles County Board of Supervisors amended its March 19 order that mandated an eviction moratorium on both residential and commercial tenants and gave defaulting tenants the ability to defer rental payments that become due through May 31, 2020 for months.
-On May 12, Los Angeles County Board approved a motion that, among other things, extends the moratorium period through June 30, 2020.
+On April 14, 2020 the Los Angeles County Board of Supervisors (“Board”) amended its March 19, 2020 order that implemented an eviction moratorium with respect to both residential and commercial tenants and provided that if a tenant was unable to pay their rent current they could defer rental payments that were due during the period March 4, 2020 through May 31, 2020 for months.
+On May 12, 2020, the Board issued an order that, among other things, extended the moratorium period through June 30, 2020.

 The May 12 amendment, effective June 1, excludes commercial tenants that are multi-national, publicly traded or have more than 100 employees.
-Further, commercial tenants with between 10 and 100 employees or that lease space of 250,000 sq. ft. or more, will only have 6 months following the end of the moratorium period to repay any deferred rental payments, while all others still have 12 months.
+Further, commercial tenants with between 10 and 100 employees will only have 6 months following the end of the moratorium period to repay any deferred rental payments, while residential tenants and commercial tenants with 9 or fewer employees will still have 12 months.

-“Financial impacts” include “substantial loss of household income due to business closure, loss of compensable hours of work or wages, layoffs, or extraordinary out-of-pocket medical expenses” that are “related to COVID-19” (i.e. if it is a result of any of the following: (1) diagnosed with COVID-19, or caring for a household or family member who is diagnosed with COVID-19; (2) layoff, loss of hours, or other income reduction resulting from business closure or other economic or employer impacts of COVID-19; (3) compliance with a recommendation from the County’s Health Officer to stay home, self-quarantine, or avoid congregating with others during the state of emergency; (4) extraordinary out-of-pocket medical expenses related to diagnosis and testing for and/or treatment of COVID-19; or (5) child care needs arising from school closures related to COVID-19).
+“Financial impacts” include “substantial loss of household income due to business closure, loss of compensable hours of work or wages, layoffs, or extraordinary out-of-pocket medical expenses” that are “related to COVID-19” (i.e. if it is a result of any of the following: (1) a suspected or confirmed case of COVID-19, or caring for a household or family member who has a suspected or confirmed case of COVID-19; (2) layoff, loss of hours, or other income reduction resulting from business closure or other economic or employer impacts of COVID-19; (3) compliance with a recommendation from the County’s Health Officer to stay home, self-quarantine, or avoid congregating with others during the state of emergency; (4) extraordinary out-of-pocket medical expenses related to diagnosis and testing for and/or treatment of COVID-19; or (5) child care needs arising from school closures related to COVID-19).
 Los Angeles County’s order as amended also prohibits both residential and commercial evictions based on the presence of unauthorized occupants, pets, or nuisance necessitated by or related to COVID-19.

 In sum, municipal eviction moratorium/rent deferment orders may differ from Los Angeles County’s order by: (a) excluding commercial tenants, or certain commercial tenants, from protection; (b) providing alternative timeframes for notifying landlords of an inability to pay or for making deferred rent payments once the applicable order or the COVID-19 emergency period expires; and (c) requiring a demonstration or showing of an inability to pay because of COVID-19.

-For instance, while the City of Los Angeles’ eviction moratorium/rent deferment order also limits the type of commercial tenants that are protected, it: (a) does not extend protections to commercial tenants that are publicly traded companies, transnational companies, or companies with over 500 employees; (b) only grants defaulting commercial tenants a 3 month window after the emergency period to make up deferred payments (defaulting residential tenants have a 12 month window); and (c) was revised to not require defaulting tenants to “show” an inability to pay rent for reasons related to COVID-19; however, it also does not provide for self-certification – whether and to what degree tenants will need to substantiate an inability to pay because of COVID-19 under this order is thus unclear at this time.
+For instance, while the City of Los Angeles’ eviction moratorium/rent deferment order (currently effective through June 30) also limits the type of commercial tenants that are protected and, like the County order, does not allow landlords to apply late fees or interest to properly deferred rental payments, it: (a) does not extend protections to commercial tenants that are publicly traded companies, transnational companies, or companies with over 500 employees; (b) only grants defaulting commercial tenants a 3 month time period after the emergency period to make up deferred payments (defaulting residential tenants have a 12 month time period); and (c) does not explicitly require defaulting tenants to “show” an inability to pay rent for reasons related to COVID-19; however, while residential tenants may use a simple notice form to landlords that suggests they may self-certify their inability to pay, whether and to what degree commercial tenants will need to substantiate an inability to pay because of COVID-19 under this order remains unclear.

-In light of the foregoing, all tenants (and to the extent applicable, landlords) should immediately:
+In light of the foregoing, all landlords and tenants should immediately:

-- Familiarize themselves with their applicable order, specifically the notice requirement and deferment periods;
+- Familiarize themselves with their applicable order, specifically the notice requirements and deferment periods;

-- If the applicable order so requires, be prepared to provide documentation demonstrating an inability to pay because of COVID-19; and
+- If the applicable order so requires, landlords need to understand their possible entitlement to certain information and documentation and tenants, where applicable, need to be prepared to provide documentation demonstrating an inability to pay because of COVID-19; and

-- Understand that you will need to pay any deferred rent eventually, so start the conversation with your landlord as soon as possible to work out an agreement.
+- As a tenant you need to keep in mind that you will need to pay any deferred rent eventually, so start the conversation with your landlord as soon as possible to work out an agreement.